I am not a gamer...at all.

 Cue me shrieking like a B-movie actress.

 This created a domino-effect.

 My fearless, four-legged protectors both jerked from a sound sleep, barking as if the world was ending and my daughters had to stop playing the game.

 Not because it was too inappropriate.

-Because they were both laughing like drunk hyenas and couldn't mange the controller.
+Because they were both laughing like drunk hyenas and couldn't manage the controller.